Anglia-Ruskin-IoT-Labs/imirror/README.md

 Required payload is json with 'title' and 'text' fields.
 Example: {'title' : 'Buzzbox', 'text' : 'turn everything on'}' Returns {'response' : 'Update Ok'} if payload was parsed correctly

-### GET endpoint '/toggle?command='
+### POST endpoint '/toggle'
-Responsible of changing the interface modules.
-Command is required, list of them:
+Responsible of turning the interface modules on and off.
+Json Payload is is required, example:

-on, off, board-on, board-off, weather-on, weather-off, clock-on, clock-off, guide-on-guide-off
+{'widget' : 'widgetname', 'state': 'statename'}

+* widgets: alexa, clock, news, notif, weather, sensors, guide, all
+* states: on, off

 Returns json with {'response': 'Update OK'} if one of the commands were used.
+Returns json with {'Error' : '*Error Message*'} if wrong argument was used.

+### POST endpoint '/move'

+Responsible of moving the interface modules.
+Json Payload is is required, example:

+{'widget' : '*widgetname*', 'position': '*positionname*'}

+* widgets: alexa, clock, news, notif, weather, sensors, guide

+* positions: TOPLEFT, TOPRIGHT, TOPMID, MIDLEFT, MIDMID, MIDRIGHT, BOTLEFT, BOTMID, BOTRIGHT

+  Returns json with {'response': 'Update OK'} if one of the commands were used.

-Returns json with {'Error' : 'Invalid Command'} if wrong argument was used.
+  Returns json with {'Error' : '*Error Message*'} if wrong argument was used.